 # An hour a day is 50 books a year

 For instance, “50 books a year” seems pretty difficult.
 But let me point out how attainable it really is.

-- Make 30 minutes a day.
+- Can you make 30 minutes a day?
 That’s half a Netflix episode.